 Those three Project Development Objectives constitute the three main Project Components.
-However, the ORTCP has been restructured to achieve the ultimate aim, to improve selected tourism sites and strengthen capacity to contribute to the recovery from Covid-19.
-For this reason, the Ministry of Tourism in close collaboration with the Office of the Prime Minister has strategically identified some key sites for enhancement, with a view to enhancing the competitiveness and sustainability of Saint Lucia's tourism sector.
-The development of community-based tourism in the village of Canaries is among several initiatives planned which closely align with the underlying premise of the 2020 Saint Lucia Tourism Strategy (developed under the ORTCP) which focuses on balancing visitor value and diversifying the product towards a more appealing stayover prospect.
+However, the ORTCP has been restructured to achieve the ultimate aim to: improve selected tourism sites and strengthen capacity to contribute to the recovery from Covid-19.
+The Ministry of Tourism in close collaboration with the Office of the Prime Minister has strategically identified some key sites for enhancement, with a view to enhancing the competitiveness and sustainability of Saint Lucia's tourism sector.
+The development of community-based tourism in the town of Soufriere is among several initiatives planned which closely align with the underlying premise of the 2020 Saint Lucia Tourism Strategy (developed under the ORTCP) which focuses on balancing visitor value and diversifying the product towards a more appealing stayover prospect.
+This activity was included following the restructuring in an effort to achieve the above Project Development Objective.
 Moreover, it is envisaged that this initiative will contribute significantly to boosting the resilience of the tourism sector, as the Ministry prepares for the resurgence of this vital sector.
-And it is against this backdrop, that the Canaries Market was identified as a potential project.